 Staff Policy Expert:

-Mr. Orndorff is TCC's resident Constitutional scholar, with decades of experience in public policy and historical research.
+Mr. Orndorff is ACL's resident Constitutional scholar, with decades of experience in public policy and historical research.
 He is a policy analyst on issues including taxes, spending, Federal budget and deficit, the Constitution, American founding, Civil War, DC Statehood.

-Statement of Principles of The Conserative Caucus
+Statement of Principles of Americans for Constitutional Liberty (The Conserative Caucus)

 I. Right To Enjoy The Income From One's Own Labor: